 72 Pages Posted: 4 Feb 2017 Last revised: 28 Dec 2020

 Using microdata from U.S. household surveys, I document that families with a financially sophisticated husband are more likely to participate in the stock market than those with a wife of equal financial sophistication.
 This pattern is best explained by gender identity norms, which constrain women's influence over intra-household financial decision making.
 A randomized controlled experiment reveals that female identity hinders idea contribution by the wife.
-These findings underscore the roles of intra-household bargaining, as well as social factors such as traditional norms in shaping household financial decisions.
+These findings underscore the roles of intra-household bargaining and traditional norms in shaping household financial decisions.

 Keywords: gender identity norms, intra-household financial decision making, randomized controlled experiment, priming